-Secluded near the Black Canyon of the Gunnison on Colorado’s Western Slope, Crawford is a beautiful state park to escape to.
-Fishing, boating and hiking are among some of the activities found in this inspiring location.
+Secluded near the Black Canyon of the Gunnison on Colorado’s western slope, Crawford is a beautiful state park to escape to.
+Fishing, boating, and hiking are among some of the activities found in this inspiring location.

 The town of Crawford has a tiny downtown strip with few places to eat and stay.
-Hotchkiss is also close by and offers more dining, shopping and lodging.
+Hotchkiss is also close by and offers more dining, shopping, and lodging.
 The biggest town in the area is Delta, 33 miles to the east.

 Cross-County Skiing: Allowed, conditions permitting.

 The North Rim of the Black Canyon of the Gunnison is only ten miles from the park.
 And both Paonia Reservoir and Sweitzer Lake are only about 45 minutes away from additional lake-centered state parks.

-Address: 40468 Highway 92, Crawford
+Address: 40468 Highway 92, Crawford, CO

 Pets: Yes, on leash